reflectoring/reflectoring.github.io/content/blog/2022/2022-02-15-getting-started-with-express.md

 Other than Pug, some other template engines supported by Express are [Mustache](https://mustache.github.io) and [EJS](https://ejs.co).
 The complete list can be found in the website of [express](https://expressjs.com/en/resources/template-engines.html).

 ## Developing Express Applications with TypeScript
 So far we have written all our code in JavaScript.
 However, a major downside of JavaScript is the lack of support for types like string, number, etc. The types are interpreted at runtime.
-As such unintentional type-related errors are only be detected during runtime making it unfavorable for building enterprise applications.
+This means that unintentional type-related errors can only be detected during runtime making it unfavorable for building enterprise applications.
 The TypeScript language seeks to address this limitation.

 [TypeScript](https://www.typescriptlang.org) is an open-source language developed by Microsoft.
 It is a superset of JavaScript with additional capabilities, most notable being static type definitions making it an excellent tool for a better and safer development experience.